apoorvabhide/ipl_man_of_the_match_final/ipl_mom_markdown.md

 **The F1-score for the model is about 70%.**

 Yeeeeup.
-Looking simply at the macro-level information of a match, like the runs scored and the wickets taken, a simple logistic regression model is able to correctly predict the Man of the Match, 7 times out of 10.
+Looking simply at the macro-level information of a match, like the runs scored and the wickets taken, a simple logistic regression model (or a neural network with a logistic activation function, there's not much difference to justify the increase in computational cost) is able to correctly predict the Man of the Match, 7 times out of 10.
 That's pretty good.

 But what's it missing?